Wexond is an extensible and privacy-focused web browser with a totally different user experience, built on top of

 - Organize apps in tabs - Wexond's tabs system can also contain your native apps like in Multrin! (currently only for Windows)

 If you have found any bugs or just want to see some new features in Wexond, feel free to open an issue.
-I'm open to any suggestions and bug reports would be really helpful for me and appreciated very much.
+We're open to any suggestions and bug reports would be really helpful for us and appreciated very much.
 Wexond is in heavy development and some bugs may occur.
 Also, please don't hesitate to open a pull request.
-This is really important to me and for the further development of this project.
+This is really important to us and for the further development of this project.

 Before running Wexond, please ensure you have